Aayush-Agnihotri/Aayush-Agnihotri/README.md

   </ul>
 </div>

-- 🎓 Pursuing a Computer Science degree at Cornell University
+- 🎓 Pursuing a Master of Engineering degree in Computer Science at Cornell University
 - 💻 Full stack and machine learning developer who aims to leverage technology to build innovative products that help people
 - 🌎 Visit my [portfolio](https://aayush-agnihotri.me) to learn more about me!